 Adhai Din Ka Jhonpra is an early example of the Indo-Islamic .....

 #4 of 11 Places to Visit in Ajmer

 At a distance of 1 km from Ajmer Junction Railway Station and 1.5 km from Ajmer Dargah Sharif, Nasiyan Temple is a Jain temple located at Prithviraj Marg in Ajmer town of Rajasthan.
-Popularly known as Soni Ji Ki Nasiyan, the Jain temple is one of the best Jain Temples in Rajasthan and also one of the top places to visit in Ajmer.
+Popularly known as Soni Ji Ki Nasiyan, the Jain temple is one of the best Jain Temples in Rajasthan and among the famous Ajmer tourist places.

 Nasiyan Temple is dedicated to Lord Rishabhdev, the first Jain Tirthankara.
 Built by Seth Moolchand Soni in 1865 CE, the temple belongs to the Digamber sect of Jainism.
 The name of the temple is Siddhkoot Chaityalaya and is also known as 'Red Temple' as it is built of red sand stone.
 After the Swarna Nagari was added to the temple in 1895 CE, it popularly began to be called as Sone ka Mandir emphasizing the golden structure.

 The temple has been constructed in red stone brought from Karauli, following the typical South Indian style of temple architecture.
-The gigantic gateway, also termed as Gopuram, is a fine example of its rich architectural technique. .....
+The gigantic gateway, also .....

 #5 of 11 Places to Visit in Ajmer